NancyFan96/Mr_right/README.md

 # Mr_right

-A mobile app recommendation assistant
+:octocat: A android mobile app recommendation assistant.
+It can automatically demonstrate the using senaria with deep links between apps.
+Related apps and news are provided, input text are prepared.
+This App is such a Mr right for you to bright your life!

+## Introduction

+## Demo

+[]

 **This part is to add tags of page content**